-- 1. Road or street signs, including "For Sale" or "For Rent" signs.
+- Road or street signs, including "For Sale" or "For Rent" signs.
 Possession of such signs is a violation of city, county, and state law, and is classified as a misdemeanor. - 2.
 Indoor open flames (including the burning of candles and incense) is prohibited.
-Burnt wick candles, candle warmers, or incense, including devices for lighting or burning incense and candles.
+Burnt wick candles, wax warmers, or incense, including devices for lighting or burning incense are prohibited.
 These items will be immediately confiscated.
-"White wick" candles that have never been lit are approved to display in residential living areas.

-- 3. Hot plates, toasters, ovens, microwaves, gas grills, or any other cooking equipment or appliances with open coils or flames.
+"White wick" candles that have never been lit are approved to display in residential living areas. - 3.
+Hot plates, toasters, ovens, microwaves, gas grills, or any other cooking equipment or appliances with open coils or flames.
 (In townhomes, one microwave is permitted per apartment.) - 4.
 Bottles, cans, and paraphernalia identifiable with alcoholic beverages or drug use, even for decorative purposes. - 5.
 Live Christmas trees. - 6.
 Satellite reception equipment. - 7.
 Large Fitness equipment. - 8.
+Residence Hall Display Restrictions: No external-facing signage, flags, posters, or other items may be placed in windows.
+Yard signs are also prohibited.
+Residents may place items on their exterior doors only if all occupants of the room/apartment agree.
+University officials reserve the right to require the removal of door materials at any time. - 9.
 Pornographic, indecent, or offensive pictures, videos or literature are not permitted in the residence living areas.
-University personnel will remove inappropriate videos, posters, or publications. - 9.
+University personnel will remove inappropriate videos, posters, or publications. - 10.
 Space heaters.
-If the heat is not working properly in your room, please put in a ticket with Facilities. - 10.
+If the heat is not working properly in your room, please put in a ticket with Facilities. - 11.
 Air conditioners unless prior approval is received before move-in.
-See "Air Conditioner Policy" below. - 11.
-Bicycles, mopeds, motorcycles, vehicles and like machines, or parts of vehicles.
-(Bicycles should be stored in bike sheds or on the bike racks.) - 12.
-Tobacco products and paraphernalia. - 13.
+See "Air Conditioner Policy" below. - 12.
+Bicycles, mopeds, motorcycles, vehicles and like machines, or parts of vehicles are not to be stored inside any campus building.
+(Bicycles should be stored in bike sheds or on the bike racks.) - 13.
 Outdoor open flames, including tiki lights, grills (charcoal, gas, or electric), and bonfires.
 In university-provided grills, grilling pits and fire pits, any open flames will be limited to the grilling of food.
 See Safe Practices for Fire Use - 14.
 Lighter fluid, matches, lighters, gasoline, propane, fireworks (of any kind) and other flammables or combustible materials. - 15.
-Illegal drug products and paraphernalia including products containing CBD. - 16.
+Tobacco products, illegal drug products and paraphernalia including products containing CBD. - 16.
 Animals or pets (Except small, non-poisonous fully-aquatic animals, fish, underwater turtles, or underwater frogs contained in a clean tank no larger than 30 gallons.)
-Students requesting to have an emotional support animal (ESA) in their residence hall can email residential.life@mvnu.edu for the ESA Application.
-ESAs should not be brought onto campus until written approval has been given. - 17.
+Students requesting to have an emotional support animal (ESA) in their residence hall can email residence hall can email residencemont of campus until written approval has been given. - 17.
+Body Armor: Any armor clothing or gear, including but not limited to bulletproof or stab-proof vests, helmets, and plates, designed to absorb or deflect attacks from firearms, knives, or other weapons.

+- 18. Restraining Devices: Any device intended to restrict movement, including but not limited to handcuffs, zip ties, leg irons, and similar equipment. - 19.
 Weapons, knives, and firearms of any kind, including air rifles, paintball guns, pellet guns, etc. Ammunition of any kind is prohibited.
 Students can have pocketknives or cooking knives with blades no more than 3 inches long.
-Improper use of an approved knife will result in disciplinary actions. - 18.
+Improper use of an approved knife will result in disciplinary actions. - 20.
 Offensive Art and Imaging.
 The use or display of historically offensive art and imaging, is prohibited at MVNU.
 Images depicted in clothing, posters or online post that dehumanize, demean, or contain racist language don't reflect the value that MVNU's has for diversity and inclusion.
 Examples of these images are a Nazi, Confederate flag, or blackface, etc. are historical disparaging and not acceptable for our community.